CREST Certified Penetration Testing

 Mobile application testing

 Be confident in the secure configuration of the mobile applications your business relies on.
-CCL Group’s in-house team are industry leaders in reviewing both iOS and Android platforms.
+CCL’s in house team have extensive experience in reviewing both IOS and Android platforms.
 Understand where business data is stored, its safety and protection from digital attack.

 Cloud platform configuration reviews

-The AWS console provides your business with multiple services and resources.
-How confident are you in your level of access management and traceability?
-CCL Group review all accounts to ensure the enforcement of Multi Factor Authentication, effective logging and networking security.
+Cloud management interfaces provide your business with multiple services and resources, how confident are you in your level of access management and traceability?
+CCL review all accounts to ensure the enforcement of Multi Factor Authentication, effective logging and networking security.

 Types of CREST penetration testing: Which service is best for you?